sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 5. List all column names and their data types

 **Questions to Answer:**
-- How many countries are included in this dataset?
+- How many students are included in this dataset?
-- How many features (columns) does each country have?
+- How many features (columns) does each student record have?
 - What is the total number of data points in the dataset?

 ```python